surveyjs/survey-creator/docs/Survey-Builder-Overview.md

 ---
 **visible**

 An optional Boolean property.
 By default, it is true.
-Set it to false, if you want to hide this property from the Survey Builder (Editor)
+Set it to false, if you want to hide this property from the Survey Creator

 ---
 **readOnly**

 An optional Boolean property.
 By default, it is false.
-Set it to true, if you want to make this property disabled in the Survey Builder (Editor) inputs.
+Set it to true, if you want to make this property disabled in the Survey Creator inputs.

 The following code makes the choices and matrix rows/columns value property read-only.
 ```javascript